Context and background

 - 3rd European Youth Work Convention hosted online by Germany in December 2020.

-The following initiatives and key policy documents will also inform the process:
+The following initiatives and key policy documents also informed the process:

 - projects and activities carried out by the EU-Council of Europe Youth Partnership connected to youth work;